-- Mix soy milk and 2 tsp of lemon juice together in a medium sized bowl.
+- Mix soy milk and 2 teaspoon of lemon juice together in a medium sized bowl.
 Let sit for 10 minutes until it begins to curdle.

 - Make your flax eggs.
-Mix 2 tbsp of ground flax seeds with 6 tbsp of water.
+Mix 2 tablespoon of ground flax seeds with 6 tablespoon of water.
 Let sit for at least 5 minutes until the mixture gels up to the consistency of egg whites.

 - Meanwhile, add the flour, sugar, baking powder, poppy seeds, and baking soda in a large mixing bowl.
 Whisk until well combined.

 - Add oil, flax egg, and remaining lemon juice into the bowl with the soy milk.
 Mix well.
-Stir in the remaining 2 tbsp of lemon zest.
+Stir in the remaining 2 tablespoon of lemon zest.

 - Add the wet ingredients to the large bowl with dry ingredients.
 Stir until just combined.
 Be careful not to overmix.

 - Scoop batter into muffin pan.
 Fill each liner ⅔ of the way full, filling each liner evenly.
 If using the sugar topping, sprinkle on top of each muffin.
 Bake for 20-25 minutes or until set in the center.